Physical Education Curriculum

 Introduction to springboard diving will provide students an opportunity to learn movement patterns, skills, techniques, and basic dives from the 1- and 3-meter springboard in a safe, progressive manner.
 Students will learn both forward and backward takeoffs and entries into the water, as well as simple trampoline skills, stretches for flexibility, and exercises related to the sport.
 Students will also learn diving terminology, scoring, and how a diving meet runs.
 This class will culminate with a diving competition where students will perform their skills in a mock diving meet in a fun, friendly environment.

-Beginning in September 2013 Dorm and Class Crew -- two of Wellesley's most famous traditions and the oldest intramural crew races in the country -- will be integrated in the PE curriculum.
+Dorm/Class Crew is offered each fall, with six weeks of practice followed by the Dorm Crew Regatta in late October.
 Students must register online and attend all practices to earn two PE credits.
-Because the dorm/class crew registration system is separate from PE registration, students will still be able to enroll in a traditional PE class.
-Prerequisite: Swim Test
+Because the dorm/class crew registration system is separate from PE registration, students are able to enroll in a traditional PE class.
+Prerequisite: Swim Test*

 This introductory level course, designed for the student who has never before been introduced to the art, offers training in the basic skills of ballet technique.
 Beginning with barre exercises and progressing to simple steps that move across the center floor, students will practice - to music – the fundamentals.
 They will learn what brings line to a dancer’s foot and fluidity to a dancer’s arms; they’ll learn to turn and jump with classical form.
 Upon completion of this course students will have an understanding of what comprises a ballet class and what it takes to execute ballet's most basic movements.